-This game is designed to help new classmates to get know each other's names in a playful way.
+This game is designed to help new classmates to get to know each other's names, while playing, in the first lesson.

 Time: 15-20 minutes.